dandfmd/ClientCNC/README.md

 # ProductionCloud_MachineClient
 MachineClient converts any device into a remote IOT CNC controller.
-It works alognside the ProductionCloud server.
+It works alongside the ProductionCloud server.